thefryscorer/gocontroller-example/README.md

 # Dependencies

-Currently only works with Linux with the xte binary installed, I am looking into making it work for Windows currently, possibly utilising system calls to autohotkey.
+Currently only works with Linux with the xte binary installed, I am looking into making it work for Windows, possibly utilising system calls to autohotkey.